The war on analytics talent & BICC project backlog: can data estate automation be the solution?

 Figure 2 – Patchwork of tools

 While this approach may make individual problems easier to handle, it ends up only making the overall implementation more difficult to manage.
-Each tool requires an expert to maintain it and none of these tools talk to one another, so you need to orchestrate the entire operation.
-In addition, maintaining compliant documentation for the solution often requires the same number of hours as it does to implement.
-This creates a serious draw on resources and results in a backlog of IT requests and delayed access to data.
+Each tool requires an expert to maintain and most of these tools do not talk to one another, so you need to orchestrate the entire flow.
+In addition, maintaining compliant documentation for the solutions often requires the same number of hours as it does to implement.
+This creates a serious draw on resources and results in a backlog of IT requests for Analytics and delayed access to data.

 Data estate automation